Super Moist Lemon Loaf Cake

 Expert Tips

 • If Using Lemon Extract: For more lemon flavor, you can add lemon extract to the cake batter.
 A little bit of lemon extract goes a long way so please use sparingly.
+We recommend half a teaspoon.

 • Foaming Cake Batter: Yes, your cake batter will foam.
 No worries, once you mix in your regular or gluten-free all purpose flour, it will stop.
 The foaming is the reaction of the lemon juice, sugar, baking powder, and baking soda.
 It is what makes this lemon loaf super fluffy.